 Shop around for the best cartridge prices, but be wary of off-brands.
 We have found that brand-name ink cartridges have better print quality and fade-resistance, and per-page costs are often comparable.

 Also consider whether an inkjet has a single or separate color cartridges.
 Those with a single color cartridge usually have a separate black cartridge for text.
 But some have individual color cartridges.
-Depending on your photos, separate color cartridges may be more economical.
+Depending on how often you print photos, and what they look like, separate color cartridges may be more economical.

-Another way to save money is by using plain paper for works in progress and saving the good stuff for the final results.
+Another way to save money is by using plain paper and low-quality printing modes for works in progress and saving the good stuff for your final results.
+And this is particularly useful if you are planning to print photos.
 Glossy photo paper costs about 25 cents to $1 a sheet.
 We got the best results using the recommended brand of paper.
 You might be tempted to buy a cheaper brand, but lower-grade paper can reduce photo quality.

-This saves you an extra step and a little time.
-Features such as a memory-card reader, PictBridge support (a standard that allows a compatible camera to be connected directly to the printer), or a wireless interface are convenient.
+Features such as a memory-card reader, support for PictBridge (a standard that allows a compatible camera to be connected directly to the printer), and a wireless interface are convenient.
 Without the computer, though, you lose the ability to tweak image characteristics such as size, color, and brightness.
 You can do some editing on a printer that has an LCD screen, but your options will be very limited.